You are currently viewing St. Joseph’s Hospital / Sudbury General Hospital – Sudbury Ontario

 In 1944 a group of physicians along with Bishop R.H.
 Dignan (Diocese of Sault Ste Marie) and Monsignor J.C.
 Humphrey (Christ the King Church) approached the Sisters of St. Joseph of Sault Ste Marie for assistance in financing the construction of a new hospital.

-On September 2, 1944 the Sisters purchased seven acres of property located at 700 Paris Street from Mr. and Mrs. Stafford using their own funding.
-The Lieutenant Governor approved an Order in Council for the Sisters to establish a hospital on the former Stafford property.
-The hospital was to be known as “The Sudbury General Hospital”
+On September 2, 1944 the Sisters purchased the Stafford Estate located at 700 Paris Street from Mr. and Mrs. Stafford using their own funding.
+Mr. Stafford was a retired department store owner.(6) The Lieutenant Governor approved an Order in Council for the Sisters to establish a hospital on the former Stafford property.
+The hospital was to be known as “The Sudbury General Hospital”.

 Construction of the Sudbury General Hospital (the last part of the name was dropped) was completed in 1950 at a cost of $3.1 million.
 The hospital eventually became the regional referral centre for trauma care and surgical services.

-In 1954 a new active treatment wing opened containing 100 beds, 33 of which were designated for the psychiatric unit while the rest were allocated to the surgical and obstetrical unit. nursery, physio and occupational therapy units.
+In 1954 the new active treatment wing (D wing) opened containing 100 beds, 33 of which were designated for the psychiatric unit while the rest were allocated to the surgical and obstetrical unit. nursery, physio and occupational therapy units.
+On May 12, 1955 the formal opening of the Psychiatric Unit took place.
+The four-storey extension was built on the west side of the hospital.
+It was designed by Louis A. Fabbro.

 In 1957 the St. Joseph’s Convent located on Louis Street was used to accomodate 37 more nursing students bringing the total to 115 students.